MDT Installation - Importing Windows and Apps (Part 5)

 Make the 'Deployment Workbench' open and browse to 'Operating System'.

-I'm a little OCD and like folder structures to manage the content.
+I'm a little OCD preferring folders and structures to manage the content.
 Create a 'Windows 10' folder by right clicking and 'New Folder'.
 This folder will be used for any Windows 10 OEM imports, but not for any custom captures, they will get their own folder.

 Right click on the new 'Windows 10' folder and click 'Import Operating System'.